lvgl/docs_old/en/object-types/chart.md

 ## Overview

-Charts have a rectangle-like background with horizontal and vertical division lines and data series drawn from lines, points, columns or areas.
+Charts consist of the following:

+* A background
+* Horizontal and vertical division lines
+* Data series, which can be represented with points, lines, columns, or filled areas.

 ### Data series
 You can add any number of series to the charts by `lv_chart_add_series(chart, color)`.